-For all the hype and praise that was heaped upon the last generation Ford Thunderbird during its gestation *cough*Motor Trend Car of the Year*cough*, it turned out to be a bit of a dud.
+For all the hype and praise that was heaped upon the last generation Ford Thunderbird during its gestation and arrival on the market *cough*Motor Trend Car of the Year*cough*, it turned out to be a bit of a dud.
 The rather floppy rear-drive DEW98 platform was shared with the Jaguar S-Type and Lincoln LS sedans, while the latter also donated its dashboard (albeit with accents to match each particular T-bird’s exterior color) to this otherwise retro-to-a-fault boulevard cruiser.
 And cruiser it was, because although the Jag derived 3.9L DOHC V8 was more muscular than the SOHC 16-valve 4.6L Modular V8 offered in a whole flock of Blue Oval wares (the retro-‘Bird’s MN12-body predecessor among them) on paper, you wouldn’t guess it from behind the wheel.

 But hold on a sec: Wasn’t the Jaguar S-Type offered in R specification, with the 400 horsepower supercharged 4.2L AJ33S V8 under the bonnet?
 Why yes…yes it was.
 And didn’t Ford in the early 1960s try to recapture some of the magic of the first-gen 2-seat T-birds by offering a racing style faired tonneau cover that fit over the back seats on the Thunderbird Sports Roadster?
 That, too, is affirmative.
 So what if Ford (specifically SVT) took the bigger, blown-er Jag engine, cooked up a sportier suspension and brake package, maybe a few strategically placed chassis reinforcements and the aforementioned throwback tonneau cover to create a TSR for the Aughts?
 No, it still wouldn’t have threatened the Corvette or Viper for American performance roadster supremacy, but it would have gone a long way toward building some goodwill with the enthusiast community.
 And who knows?
 Maybe such a car would have helped the nameplate survive beyond its 2005 golden anniversary.